hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 ### Description

-`ldd` is a tool that understands the format of a executable Linux program and can determine which external libraries that program relies on to execute.
+`ldd` is a tool that understands the format of an executable Linux program and can determine which external libraries that program relies on to execute.
 In its default mode, `ldd` will list all the required external libraries for the particular program whose path is provided as the argument.

 ### Practice
 To practice with `ldd`, let's investigate what external libraries `host` needs from the operating system to execute.